Australia Bushfire Facts: Challenges and Resilience

 Air Quality

-Air quality is an escalating concern among Australians, and bushfires have emerged as a major contributor.
+Air quality is a growin concern among Australians, and bushfires have emerged as a major contributor.
 According to Air Quality News, Australia witnessed its most severe air quality crisis to date in 2020.

 During that year, certain areas of Sydney experienced PM2.5 levels soaring close to 400µg/m3.
 The World Health Organization cautioned that such pollution levels could lead to severe health consequences for residents.